-Since that was decades ago and life has gone on, one wonders if he is angry at the Lord for misleading him, disappointed in me for not listening to God, or perhaps reconsidering his reception of heavenly messages.
+Since that was decades ago and life has gone on, one wonders if he is angry at what God told him about or church staff, disappointed in me for not listening to God about our church staff, or perhaps reconsidering his reception of heavenly messages about everything.

 Pastor James Richardson hugged her and said, “Honey, that’s one of the hardest things any of us have to learn in this life.”

 I had one that is almost too embarrassing to tell.
-In fact, this will be the first time I’ve told it, some 23 years after the fact.
+In fact, this will be the first time I’ve told it, decades after the fact.
 When you see what it is, you’ll understand why I kept it to myself.